ESRC New Investigators Grant (Part 1)

 The data that I have extracted from PDFs found on the ESRC website gives me the following information:

-• the grant reference of the application
+of the application - the

-• the outcome of the funding application
+of the funding application - the

-• the score category (I will explain later)
+(I will explain later) - the

-• the round that the application was evaluated
+that the application was evaluated

 Funding vs Non-Funded percentage